Skeleton Coast, Namibia

-Call us on to start planning your vacation to Shipwreck Lodge or take a look at our itineraries to Skeleton Coast
+Call us on 020 3993 5269 to start planning your holiday to Shipwreck Lodge or take a look at our itineraries to Namibia

 Shipwreck Lodge offers unique accommodation amid the sweeping dunes of Namibia's Skeleton Coast and is the first to be built on the coast itself, providing a gateway for desert adventures and great alternative safaris.

 Perched amongst the dramatic dunes of Namibia's Skeleton Coast, Shipwreck Lodge is a unique and exciting concept combining distinctive design, an unrivalled location within the park and fantastic opportunities for both wildlife viewing and desert adventures.

 The lodge itself and each of the rooms will be designed to look like the shipwrecks for which this region is famed, allowing them to blend into the hauntingly beautiful surroundings and adding a sense of fun to this unspoiled wilderness.
 There are 12 rooms planned in total, including a family unit which links two en-suite rooms by an outdoor deck.
 Each of the rooms will be en-suite and will have its own private deck area with an outdoor bath from which you can soak in the impressive desert scenery.